 Here at the West Brom, you’ll find a range of mortgages designed specifically to meet your financial circumstances including competitive fixed and discounted variable rate mortgages.
 We can also help you choose the one that feels best for you.

 Variable rate mortgages - There are several types of variable rate mortgages such as standard variable and discount.
 Like tracker mortgages they don’t protect you from future rate increases but they could allow you to benefit from cheaper payments when interest rates are low.
-Standard variable rates are usually set by individual lenders so they might change without the Bank of England Base Rate moving.
+Standard variable rates are usually set by individual lenders so they might change without the Bank Rate moving.
 This includes the West Brom but, if we do change our Standard Variable Rate (SVR), we’ll make sure we tell you by writing to you with plenty of notice to let you know if your mortgage payments will be going up or down.

 If you’re looking to product switch or remortgage there are usually two options:

 Ask your current lender for a closing balance to confirm your outstanding balance and any fees that might apply on your mortgage.

 Speak to us to discuss your personal financial requirements and find out how much you can borrow and the best mortgage deal for you.

 We'll give you an Agreement in Principle (AIP) to help you with your remortgage.